Trouble with urination? Hypnotherapy could be the answer

 Hypnotherapy could help you to leave this problem behind you

 Now, there are two approaches to this.
 One is the direct approach – aimed squarely at the symptom and the other is indirect and aimed at cause.
 People present to me with symptoms (the difficulty with urination in these cases) but the cause lies somewhere else.
 If the causes are not resolved then the symptoms either return or are else changed into something different or worse.
+During courses of treatment I have noted some people changing their focus from urination to defecation.
+We hadn’t finished working on longer term issues and their unconscious minds seemed to need something to focus their anxiety upon.
+If we hadn’t worked through their longer-term, deeper issues then they would simply have continued cycling through differing expressions of their underlying anxieties.
 Nobody wants this to happen and neither do I.

 I’ve used hypnotherapy in Reading, London, Wallingford, Thame and Oxford to help people overcome these problems.
 You could be next!